sara-sabr/ITStrategy/presentations/en/hugo.md

 1. Move to the folder parent where you would like to create your project.
 2. Follow these [instructions](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site)
-3. To run locally, use this command:
+3. To run locally with Docker, use this command:

 ```bash
 docker run --rm -it -v $PWD:/src -p 1313:1313 -u hugo jguyomard/hugo-builder hugo server -w -D --bind=0.0.0.0